klinge/sl-webapp/README.md

 * DONE Auth: add a register user form - only allow existing members to register
 * DONE Auth: verify that a user is logged in for all pages

+## TODO (v0.95):
+* Refactor: add strict_types to all php classes
+* Refactor: add PSR-7 request and response classes
+* Testing: add unit tests for all classes

 ## Longer term TODO (v1.0):
 * Selfservice: Add a page to let members update their personal information
 * Medlem: Add more fields to Medlem (like last-login, received-mails, etc)
 * Aktier: db, relations to Medlem, controller and views
 * Roller: CRUD for Roller
 * Refactor: add phpcs and PHPStan och Psalm to Github commit workflow
-* Refactor: add PSR-7 request and response classes
 * Refactor: add DocBlocks for all classes
 * Refactor: ensure consistent naming for CRUD operations..
 * Refactor: add a util class for validation of user input or add a validation library like Respect och Rakit
 * Build: add Github actions to run PHP Codesniffer and PHPStan on commits
-* Testing: add unit tests for all classes
 * Auth: replace own code with a proper Auth component.
 Maybe Comet Auth.
 Integrate with Medlem class?